ansible-collections/ibm_zos_cics/README.md

-e# IBM z/OS CICS collection
+de# IBM z/OS CICS collection
 HUEIDAUHISdjksnkddd
 The **IBM® z/OS® CICS® collection**, also represented as **ibm\_zos\_cics** in this document, is part of the broader initiative to bring Ansible Automation to IBM Z® through the offering